 This article is for Bark subscribers whose subscription plan includes content monitoring.
-If you'd like to set up screen time & web filtering on a computer, gaming console, etc., you will need Bark Home.
+If you'd like to set up screen time & web filtering on a computer, gaming console, etc., you will need the Bark Home device.

 STEP 1: Log in as your child on their computer.

 STEP 2: Make sure you have the latest version of Edge by downloading it from microsoft.com/edge.

 STEP 3: Sign into Edge with your child's email account.

 - To sign in with an email account, click the top right circle in Edge > select Sign In > sign in with your child's Microsoft account.

 If your child's account is already signed in, proceed to the next step.

 STEP 4: Connect your child's email account(s) to Bark for monitoring on your dashboard.